-Hawaii’s top court rejects complaint challenging Nov.
-3 vote
+Hawaii certifies Biden’s win of state’s presidential vote

 Shirlene Ostrov, the chairperson of the Republican Party of Hawaii, said she supports the right of people to challenge election results but didn’t advise the three plaintiffs.

-Ostrov said Hawaii’s situation differed from other states where the Trump campaign was challenging mail-in ballots because Hawaii had been preparing to implement all-mail voting since last year after the state’s new law was enacted in June 2019.
+Ostrov noted Hawaii had been preparing to implement all-mail voting since last year after the state’s new law was enacted in June 2019, a different scenario from states where the Trump campaign was challenging mail-in ballots.

 “I was also very involved, along with many other Republicans, in the process from the start.
 And so I can say with certainty that the system was as transparent as possible.
 We were able to have access to almost every part of the process.
 And when we didn’t have access, we asked for access and they gave us access,” Ostrov said.

-Hawaii’s elections are administered by the Office of Elections, a state agency which reports to the bipartisan Hawaii State Elections Commission.
+Hawaii’s elections are administered by the Office of Elections, a state agency that reports to the bipartisan Hawaii State Elections Commission.
 The commission’s members are appointed by leaders of the House and Senate majority and minority parties.